MarkD833/RCBUS-68xxx/README.md

 There are currently 2 series of board.
 The series 1 boards I've give the names RC1xx to and the series 2 boards I've given the names RC2xx to.

+My early series 1 boards (RC101 to RC105) were a bit of a designing frenzy with not too much thought after I got carried away with Kicad and JLCPCB!

 There are no programable logic devices (PALs, GALs, CPLDs etc) in my series 1 designs.
 The only programmable devices are the 2 EEPROMs containing my own simple monitor program and optionally CP/M-68K v1.3 and EhBASIC.

-My series 2 designs do use programmable logic - an Atmel ATF1502 or ATF1504 - on the processor card.
+Some of my series 2 designs do use programmable logic - an Atmel ATF1502 or ATF1504 - on the processor card.
 These devices were chosen as they are easy to program with a simple readily available FTDI USB-to-Serial board and open source software.

 The board dimensions should be the size of an RCBus "medium" module as detailed in the RCBus specification v1.0 - roughly 4in x 2.1in excluding the edge connector.
-All the boards are 4-layer boards with +5V and GND on the inner 2 layers.
+A lot of the boards are 4-layer boards with +5V and GND on the inner 2 layers, mainly in order to squeeze in all the chips into the small board space.

 There are more details of each board in their respective boards folder.